Boss to Coach Conversation 4 of 5

 Step Two Determine what you need

 The first step is to understand what you need from your work.
 We have a number of core psychological needs.
-Depending on where you are in the cycle of your role.
+Depending on where you are in your role.
 This will influence where to focus your development.

 Identify which one of the following three statements sounds most like you:

 Trust Am I OK?
 Do you believe me?
-Especially important if new to role where you are aiming to build credibility, prove reliability, and connect with your new team.
+Especially important if new to a role where you are aiming to build credibility, prove reliability, and connect with your team.
 New to role.

 Progress Am I getting anywhere?
 A sense of hope, experience growth, there is something to aim for and look forward to.
 Where am I heading to next?
 Looking for additional responsibilities or a different role.